Azure/azure-powershell/src/ResourceManager/Sql/Commands.Sql/help/New-AzureRmSqlInstance.md

 ```

 ### -ComputeGeneration
-The compute generation for the Sql Azure Managed Instance.
+The compute generation for the instance.

 ```yaml
 Type: String